 Are stock futures accurate?

-There is no guarantee that stock futures will be accurate, as they are based on predictions and not guaranteed to reflect actual future performance.
-However, many institutional investors find them to be useful tools for planning and decision-making purposes.
+Stock futures are not guaranteed to be accurate, based on predictions, and not guaranteed to reflect actual future performance.
+However, many institutional investors find them useful tools for planning and decision-making.

 Are futures the same as stocks?